ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Reviewed JavaScript courses on Treehouse and worked on building my own JavaScript Quiz

 **Thoughts:** These last several days, I have focused on reviewing my JavaScript skills and building my own JavaScript Quiz from scratch.
 I am using as many skills as I can that I've learned so far in the quiz.

+### Day 72: 07 November 2018

+**Today's Progress**: Worked on a WordPress project

+**Thoughts:** Today, I helped my friend with a WordPress project he was working on.
+He has to use a theme someone else made, and edit the Sass, JavaScript, and PHP to make it look/act how the client wants.
+I was helping him with some of these tasks and also shadowing him.